 Thus, if you as a e-bike startup want to ease the life of your riders, then you can think of such out-of-the-box solutions that will not only ease the commute, but also help users to track their riding habits.

 The ride-sharing industry has evolved largely from the past few years.
 And, micro mobility is becoming a reality in big cities.
 The medium of commute does not only solve commuters problems, but it also contributes to the climate and solves the chronic congestion problem, too.

-As more cities becoming congested, many e-bike sharing services are emerging to provide solutions that directly contribute to the environment for the better.
+As more cities becoming congested, many electric bike sharing system are emerging to provide solutions that directly contribute to the environment for the better.
 Being an e-scooter startup, if you have already planned to develop a ride-sharing app, then it would be great to consider such solutions.